Running Honeycomb on a Eee PC 701G

 Tip: Some apps forces desktop in portrait mode.
 Therefore I recommend to disable in settings –> display the "automatic display turn" option.
 Although it doesn't help in login procedure to Google market, it might be valuable for other apps.

-And here is a video, Honeycomb running on my Eee PC 701G – not the best video quality, but sufficient to get a first impression about the possibilities.
+And here is a video, showing Honeycomb running on my Eee PC 701G – not the best video quality, but sufficient to get a first impression about the possibilities.

 Similar Articles: